-It’s an extremely popular line of small travel trailers with bathrooms and browsing through the wide range of floor plans and thoughtful layouts on their site makes it easy to see why.
+It’s an extremely popular line of small travel trailers with bathrooms and browsing through the 11 different floor plans and thoughtful layouts on their site makes it easy to see why.
 This classic option is a solid choice.

 Loaded with two sleeping areas (one doubling as a dining area), a kitchen, and a wet bath with a uniquely efficient fold-down sink, this micro camper fits much more than may appear.

-For the more aesthetically-minded, this model allows for ample design customization, including the base and trim color of the exterior and interior fabrics, the exterior graphics package, and optional upgrades for easier boondocking.
+For the more aesthetically minded, this model allows for ample design customization, including the base and trim color of the exterior and interior fabrics, the exterior graphics package, and optional upgrades for easier boondocking.

-They only have two base layouts, which might limit your options a bit, but with how innovative and well-thought the floorplans are, there likely won’t be much you’d want to change anyway.
+They only have two base layouts (standard and deluxe), which might limit your options a bit.
+But with how innovative and well-thought the floorplans are, there likely won’t be much you’d want to change anyway.